wilfredinni/python-cheatsheet/docs/cheatsheet/file-directory-path.md

 </base-title>

 There are two main modules in Python that deal with path manipulation.
-One is the `os.path` module and the other is the `pathlib` module.
+One is the <router-link to="/modules/os-module">os.path</router-link> module and the other is the <router-link to="/modules/pathlib-module">pathlib</router-link> module.

 <base-disclaimer>
   <base-disclaimer-title>
-    os.path VS pathlib
+    Pathlib vs Os Module
   </base-disclaimer-title>
   <base-disclaimer-content>
-    The `pathlib` module was added in Python 3.4, offering an object-oriented way to handle file system paths.
+    <code>pathlib</code> provides a lot more functionality than the ones listed above, like getting file name, getting file extension, reading/writing a file without manually opening it, etc. See the <a target="_blank" href="https://docs.python.org/3/library/pathlib.html">official documentation</a> if you intend to know more.
   </base-disclaimer-content>
 </base-disclaimer>